korniichuk/rk/README.rst

 rk 0.3
 ------

-* local port forwarding in the rkcript via paramiko, not via pexpect
+* local port forwarding in the rkscript via paramiko, not via pexpect

 rk 0.2
 ------